General Collections Overview

 • Standards: The Tulane University Libraries organization maintains its collections in accordance with the standards and membership criteria of the Association of Research Libraries (ARL) and the Association of Southeastern Research Libraries (ASERL).
 The libraries' collections must also meet criteria defined by the Southern Association of Colleges and Schools and numerous other accrediting agencies to which the university's degree-granting programs are subject.

 • Intellectual Freedom and Censorship: The libraries recognize that free access to ideas and freedom of expression are fundamental to the educational process.
 Consequently, the libraries purchase materials representing various viewpoints and subscribe to and comply with the American Library Association (ALA) Library Bill of Rights.
-The libraries do not routinely add or withdraw, at the request of any individual or group, material selected for the collections.
+The libraries do not routinely add or withdraw, solely at the request of any individual or group, material selected for the collections.

 • Confidentiality: The ALA Code of Ethics states that "Librarians must protect each user's right to privacy with respect to information sought, received, and materials consulted, borrowed, or acquired."
 In addition, the libraries adhere to the ALA Policy on Confidentiality of Library Records and Confidentiality of Library Users.

 • Copyright: The libraries comply with the provisions of the U.S. Copyright Law (17 U.S.C.) and its amendments.
-The libraries strongly supports the "Fair Use" section of the Copyright Law (17 U.S.C.
+The libraries strongly support the "Fair Use" section of the Copyright Law (17 U.S.C.
 107), which permits and protects the rights to reproduce and make other uses of copyrighted works for the purposes of teaching, scholarship, and research.

 Gifts